Posted by S.D. on December 30, 2000, at 17:19:12

 There's only two other alternatives I can think of:

-2) My previous pdoc let me take Restoril/temazepam the whole time I needed it ( several months ) while on Parnate, so I could probably go back to him and do this ( or another short-acting hypnotic ) again even though this is supposedly 'unacceptable'.
+1) Use Remeron or similar to help sleep, and use stimulant in the day to counteract Remeron's lasting effects.
+I don't picture my current doc. going for that, but I was diagnosed with ADD by another doc so I could probably get Adderall or something else.2) My previous pdoc let me take Restoril/temazepam the whole time I needed it ( several months ) while on Parnate, so I could probably go back to him and do this ( or another short-acting hypnotic ) again even though this is supposedly 'unacceptable'.
 If I did this, how dangerous really is it?
 By experience, I have no fear it will cause addiction/dependence but is there a risk of lasting or permanent body/brain injury?

 Any comments or advice regarding Q), 1) and 2) are very appreciated!

-Don't know how many of you are still around, but shout outs to:
+---------------Don't know how many of you are still around, but shout outs to:

 AndrewB, DC/Dwight, KarenB, CarolAnn, Diane, SadSuzie, Lynne, JohnL, Rick, Cindy W, Theresa Pye, afatchick, Cass, Jane S, Billb, SLS

-peace and health,
+______________________________peace and health,

 S.D.

-poster:S.D. thread:50587
+poster:S.D.

 URL: http://www.dr-bob.org/babble/20001130/msgs/50587.html